-Live Webinar on August 21: Making the Classroom Work for Your Student: How to Build a Better IEP or 504 Plan for Your Child
+Free Webinar Replay: Making the Classroom Work for Your Student: How to Build a Better IEP or 504 Plan for Your Child

-Register below for this free expert webinar to learn how to create an effective IEP or 504 plan with Susan Yellin, Esq., and Dr. Paul B. Yellin, on Tuesday, August 21, at 1 pm ET.
+In this hour-long webinar-on-demand, learn how to create an effective IEP or 504 plan with Susan Yellin, Esq., and Dr. Paul B. Yellin.

 Whether your child has a 504 Plan or an IEP, the key to an effective plan is to really understand your child’s profile of strengths and challenges and then to build an IEP or 504 Plan with specific interventions to address his breakdown points, while enabling him to access content and to demonstrate his knowledge.